Biography of Anna Hazare – An Indian Social worker who brought changes to Relegan Siddhi village as an ideal village

 Early Life of Anna Hazare

 Anna Hazare’s real name is Kisan Baburao Hazare.
 He was born on June 15, 1937.
-His birthplace is Bhingar in Bombay province of British India.
+His birthplace is Bhingar in the Bombay province of British India.
 He is an Indian social worker.
 He was the eldest son of Laxmi Bai and Baburao Hazare.
 He has two sisters and four brothers.
 He later adopted the name Anna, whose Marathi means “elder person” or “father”.
 His father Baburao Hazare was an inefficient labourer of Ayurveda Ashram Pharmacy.
 Mala Anna Bahaisai (I want to be Anna) is a Marathi film based on his life and Arun Nalawad plays the role of Anna Hazare.

 Also Read: Biography of Lala Lajpat Rai